bawdeveloppement/sbox-public-linux/README.md

 git clone https://github.com/Facepunch/sbox-public.git
 ```

-Once you've cloned the repo simply run `Bootstrap.bat` which will download dependencies and build the engine.
+Once you've cloned the repo simply run `Bootstrap.bat` on windows or `Bootstrap.sh` on linux which will download dependencies and build the engine.

 The game and editor can be run from the binaries in the game folder.